Our step-by-step guide will help employers successfully conduct a remote interview with potential candidates using video technology.

 1. Verify Technology

-If you are not familiar with the video platform, download the appropriate apps, create a sign-in, and perform any in-app tech checks before the interview.
+If you are not familiar with the video platform, download the appropriate apps, create a sign-in, and perform any in-app tech checks prior to the interview.
 This will save time, stress, and potential unexpected mishaps when it’s time to begin.
 Finally, turn off all notifications for apps that you do not wish to pop up or send alerts while you are conducting the remote interview.

 2. Communicate With Candidates